 No terrariums.
 No myths.
 No nonsense.

-Sarracenia, or North American pitcher plants, are native throughout the east coast, from northern Florida through the New England states and the eastern provinces of Canada.
+Sarracenia, or North American pitcher plants, are native to the Gulf Coast states and all along the East Coast, from northern Florida through the New England states and the eastern provinces of Canada.
 These plants get their name from their pitcher-shaped leaves.
 They capture insects by producing nectar along the rim of their pitchers.
 When an insect starts to lick up the nectar, it tries to get more by reaching in the pitcher.
 When it loses its footing, it falls straight in!

 The inside walls of the pitcher are very smooth, so insects are not able to crawl out.
 They also can't fly out because there isn't any airlift!
 Eventually the insect dies from heat exhaustion or dehydration.
 As the insect decomposes, the plant absorbs its nutrients right through its leaves.
 Mmm....

-Where to GrowSarracenia grows best outdoors as a container or potted plant.
-It makes an excellent addition to any sunny deck or patio.
+Where to GrowSarracenia grow best outdoors as a container or potted plant on a sunny deck or patio.
 You may also grow it in a pond or fountain, but keep the crown of the plant above water.
-Because of its specific soil requirements, avoid planting it directly into the ground, unless you have created a specific type of bog garden.
+Because of its specific soil requirements, avoid planting it directly into the ground.